HISPlayer/UnityAndroid-SDK/README.md

 # HISPlayer Unity Android SDK

 The most advanced Unity Video Player for Android, supporting local, VOD and live contents.
 It enables premium DASH and HLS video streaming in up to 8K resolution with the highest FPS inside your Unity games, metaverses, and XR apps on Android.
-We also include the support of **Widevine Level 1 DRM** protection for premium contents and advanced features such as multistream, WebRTC or automatic bitrate adaptation to secure the best video quality.
+We also include the support of **Widevine Level 1 DRM** protection for premium contents and advanced features such as multistream, spatial audio, WebRTC or automatic bitrate adaptation to secure the best video quality.

 # [The full Documentation](https://hisplayer.github.io/UnityAndroid-SDK)